 Stand up meetings and Agile planning go together like peanut butter and jelly.
 Just ask the 87% of surveyed professionals who use them together to boost productivity, add value to their teams, and improve communication across the board.
+It also goes a long way to get into the Agile mindset definition.
 Whether or not you’ve hosted one before, research shows that there's a lot more that teams should be doing to make the most out of each and every standup meeting.

 Discover everything you need to know about stand up meeting best practices, why it’s used by the majority of project leaders, and how you can use Wrike to maximize their effectiveness every time.